aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-table-of-contents/_index.md

 The following code example demonstrates how to insert a Table of Contents field into a document.

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tableofcontents-InsertATableOfContentsField-.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tableofcontents-InsertATableOfContentsField-InsertATableOfContentsField.java" >}}

 The following code example demonstrates how to insert a Table of contents (TOC) into a document using heading styles as entries.

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tableofcontents-InsertATableOfContentsUsingHeadingStyles-.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tableofcontents-InsertATableOfContentsUsingHeadingStyles-InsertATableOfContentsUsingHeadingStyles.java" >}}

 The code shows the new table of contents is inserted into a blank document.
 The [DocumentBuilder](https://apireference.aspose.com/words/java/com.aspose.words/DocumentBuilder) class is then used to insert some sample content formatting with the appropriate heading styles which are used to mark the content to be included in the TOC.
 The next lines then populate the TOC by updating the fields and the page layout of the document.